Introduction to Colorado Wine Country

 So where does the wine tasting fit in?
 In my opinion – on Main St., in the afternoon, after all your outdoor activities.

 The wine blending experience is a unique opportunity that lets you play winemaker for a day by blending the winery’s Cabernet Sauvignon, Pinot Noir, Merlot, Zinfandel and Petit Verdot to create your personal wine blend.
+The experience highlights the importance of vintage, allowing you to appreciate how different harvest years influence the character and quality of your blend.
 The fun and interactive session lasts about two hours and includes one souvenir bottle of your custom crafted wine YOU blend.
 Make sure to make a reservation in advance.

 Boulder | Because it’s Boulder